At Birmingham, you’ll learn from learing experts in world-class settings, thereby receiving a rich diversity of academic knowledge and experience.

-Throughout the first year of your MPharm degree you can expect approximately 15 hours of scheduled teaching, 22.5 hours of independent study and 2 hours of placement per week*.
+Throughout the first year of your MPharm degree you can expect approximately 15 hours of scheduled teaching and 22.5 hours of independent study per week.

-Throughout the second year of your MPharm degree you can expect approximately 15 hours of scheduled teaching, 22.5 hours of independent study and 4 hours of placement per week*.
+Throughout the second year of your MPharm degree you can expect approximately 15 hours of scheduled teaching and 22.5 hours of independent study per week.

-Throughout the third year of your MPharm degree you can expect approximately 15 hours of scheduled teaching, 22 hours of independent study and 3.5 hours of placement per week*.
+Throughout the third year of your MPharm degree you can expect approximately 15 hours of scheduled teaching and 22 hours of independent study per week.

-Throughout the fourth year of your MPharm degree you can expect approximately 11 hours of scheduled teaching, 22 hours of independent study and 4 hours of placement per week*.
+Throughout the fourth year of your MPharm degree you can expect approximately 11 hours of scheduled teaching and 22 hours of independent study per week.

-Throughout the fifth year of your MPharm degree you can expect approximately 30 hours of pre-registration placement, 6 hours of scheduled teaching and 3 hours of independent study per week*.
+Throughout the fifth year of your MPharm degree you can expect approximately 6 hours of scheduled teaching and 3 hours of independent study per week.